 During this time, the Pantheon was in such a ruinous state that it was characterized as “a corpse bared of all its ornaments” in the premier literary journal of the time, the Giornale dei Letterati (Pasquali, 339).
 In response, Pope Benedict XIV, Piranesi explains, removed the “the encrustation of marble, porphyry, yellow, and serpentine, because they were in danger of falling down” and had them “adorned with stucco as one sees presently.”
 These changes were a matter of direct experience for Piranesi, and he conveys that immediacy visually: the ladder on the left suggests that such restorations, which viewers seem to stumble upon, were taking place at the time of the print’s publication.

 The restoration and renewal of the Pantheon came under ecclesiastic jurisdiction in Piranesi’s lifetime (Dixon 2004, 63; Pasquali 343-4).
 His textual keys detail recent episodes of papal intervention.
-Piranesi recounts the rather infamous case of Urban VII (Maffeo Barberini) stripping and melting down the ancient bronze of the portico’s coffers in order to construct the baldachin in St. Peter’s Basilica, replacing them with simple wooden trusses.
-This led to the saying at the time: “quod non fecerunt Barbari, fecerunt Barberini” [what which the barbarians didn’t do, the Barberini did].
+Piranesi recounts the rather infamous case of Urban VIII (Maffeo Barberini) stripping and melting down the ancient bronze of the portico’s coffers in order to construct the baldachin in St. Peter’s Basilica, replacing them with simple wooden trusses.
+This led to the saying at the time: “quod non fecerunt Barbari, fecerunt Barberini.”
 He also notes that Benedict XIV restored the bronze doors in 1757 in addition to repurposing the granite from the lateral walls for the Vatican Museum.
 This kind of alteration expressed not only the authority of the church but also its ability to “control the presentation of its history” (Dixon 2004, 64).
 The Pantheon was a significant example of “Christian antiquarianism” and the successful preservation of an ancient monument through Christian re-use (Pasquali 334).
 Piranesi details the restoration campaigns by Benedict XIV in particular, who supported the Accademia del Disegno, an academy of which Piranesi was a member.
 In this way, the two engravings of the Pantheon’s interior combine a dedication letter with archeological history and provide readers with a direct encounter with that historical study.
 (ZL)

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.